 Get in from a night out with some leftover cash?
 Put it in a pot.
 Get home from work and have cash in your purse form lunch?
 In the pot.
-Any money you thought you would spend, stick it in one of those tins you can’t open until full.
-It’s surprising how quickly it builds up.
-You can fit up to £1000 in some tins and I’ve saved hundreds in a short amount of time.
-All from money I didn’t even think about.
+Most bank accounts now offer a round up service, where they round the amount you spend up to the nearest pound and put the extra few pence into savings.
+It’s surprising how quickly it builds up from money you wouldn’t even have noticed.

 Get another account.